 Hepatitis A is one type of viral hepatitis.
 It usually leads to acute hepatitis and jaundice.

-- It has an incubation period of 6 days to 6 weeks.
+- It has an incubation period usually 14-28 days.

 - Most patients have a complete recovery.
 The liver may be severely affected in a few cases.

 - Persons recovered from the infection develop lifelong immunity against the infection.

 - Hong Kong is a region with low prevalence of hepatitis A.

 - The recent outbreak in 1992 resulted in more than 3000 cases and 4 deaths.

 - Annual reported cases of hepatitis A in Hong Kong fell from over 1000 in 1988 to only a few hundreds in recent years.

 - Most of the people in Hong Kong below the age of 40 have never been infected.